CAMongrel/WinWar/readme.md

+>
+> With the release of Warcraft 1 Remastered on the 13th of November 2024 this project has lost its purpose, so it's getting archived now.
+>

 ## Summary

 WinWar is a multiplatform (Windows, Linux, macOS) port of the original DOS Warcraft: Orcs & Humans PC Game.
 It is completely rewritten from scratch using only the original art and level data.